 "We often use the term a 'broken heart' to signify the pain of losing a loved one and our study shows that bereavement can have a direct effect on the health of the heart," Dr. Sunil Shah, senior lecturer in public health at St. George's University of London and a co-author of the report, said.

+In December 2016, when Debbie Reynolds died one day after her daughter, Carrie Fisher, many wondered whether you can actually die from a broken heart.
 Grief expert David Kessler, who worked with Fisher on a number of occasions, told USA Today that Fisher and Reynolds "were so close.
 I would not be surprised if part of this was broken heart syndrome."

 "Your grief is a reflection of a connection that has been lost... not necessarily someone you met.
 If your heart feels connected, it will grieve," he said.